-3. Courses as specified in the major selected plus electives to complete 180 quarter hours of academic credit.
-4. HEC 108.
-The Home
+2. Courses as specified in the major selected plus electives to complete 180 hours of academic credit.

-4. HEC 108.
+3. HEC 108.
 The Home Economics Profession.
 To be taken during the first year the student is enrolled as a major in the Department of Home Economics.
-A transfer student that has taken a comparable course may be exempted.
+A transfer student who has taken a comparable course may be exempted.